 On July 28, 2023, we entered into the Sales Agreement with Cantor Fitzgerald & Co., H.C.
 Wainwright & Co., LLC, and D.A.
 Davidson & Co., pursuant to which we were able to offer and sell up to \$150.0 million of shares of our Class A Common Stock from time to time through or to the sales agents acting as agent or principal.
-Sales of our Class A Common Stock under the Sales Agreement were made at market prices by any method that is deemed to be an "at the market offering" as defined in Rule 415 under the Sales Agreement.
+Sales of our Class A Common Stock under the Sales Agreement were made at market prices by any method that is deemed to be an "at the market offering" as defined in Rule 415 under the Securities Act.
+The sales agents were entitled to aggregate compensation at a fixed commission rate of 2.5% of the gross sales price per share sold under the Sales Agreement.
 We agreed to reimburse the sales agents for certain specified expenses, including the reasonable and documented fees and disbursements of its legal counsel in an amount of \$75 thousand in the aggregate in connection with the execution of the Sales Agreement.

-During the year ended December 31, 2024, we sold a total of 37,907,219 shares of our Class A common stock under the Sales Agreement at a weightedaverage price of \$3.62 per share and raised \$137.3 million of gross proceeds, which resulted in complete utilization of the Sales Agreement as of March 31, 2024.
+During the year ended December 31, 2024, we sold a total of 37,907,219 shares of our Class A common stock under the Sales Agreement at a weighted-average price of \$3.62 per share and raised \$137.3 million of gross proceeds, which resulted in complete utilization of the Sales Agreement as of March 31, 2024.
 After deducting approximately \$3.4 million of commissions and offering costs incurred by us, the net proceeds from sales of Class A common stock was \$133.8 million.